 Adapt or perish

 Adaptability is the key to survival.
-It doesn’t matter if you use this skill to survive at your daily job or to survive out in the wilderness.
+It doesn’t matter if you use this skill to survive at your day job or to survive out in the wilderness.
 In life, you can’t control all the situations thrown at you, but you can adapt and overcome them.
-Adaptability requires a good learning process and this process never stops, you learn something new until you die.
+Adaptability requires a proper learning process and this process never stops, you learn something new until you die.
 When I had a desk job and I was in charge of a small team, every once in a while we would get an intern over the summer.
 Some of them had a hard time adjusting to their new jobs due to various reasons.
-I used to discuss with all of them and I often told them that “no one knows everything, but everyone knows something”.
+I used to discuss with all of them and I often told them that “no one knows everything, but everyone knows something.”
 I was doing so in order to comfort them and boost their confidence.

 My point here is that you need to keep your eyes and ears open and act like a sponge.
 Soak in all the information and keep your mouth shut.
 This is one of the survival lessons that can be applied every day, regardless of your environment.
 The same goes for the wilderness and listening and not speaking during a survival situation can keep you alive.